JulzDiverse/remote-scripts/install-eirini-deps/README.md

 # Install Eirini Dependencies (ubuntu xenial - 16.04)

-This script installs all eirini dependencies to a ubuntu (only tested on xenial) machine.
+This script installs all eirini dependencies to a ubuntu (only tested on xenial) machine:

+- VBox
+- Docker
+- Bosh CLI
+- CF CLI
+- Kubectl
+- Minikube
+- Ruby

 ## Usage